Nicholas Hoffman & Company LLC. Reduces Stock Holdings in Vanguard Short-Term Bond ETF (NYSEARCA:BSV)

 Nicholas Hoffman & Company LLC. reduced its holdings in Vanguard Short-Term Bond ETF (NYSEARCA:BSV – Free Report) by 9.5% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 3,244 shares of the company’s stock after selling 340 shares during the period.
 Nicholas Hoffman & Company LLC.’s holdings in Vanguard Short-Term Bond ETF were worth $244,000 at the end of the most recent quarter.

-Other large investors have also made changes to their positions in the company.
-McCarthy Grittinger Financial Group LLC boosted its holdings in shares of Vanguard Short-Term Bond ETF by 2.4% in the 3rd quarter.
-McCarthy Grittinger Financial Group LLC now owns 200,391 shares of the company’s stock valued at $15,063,000 after acquiring an additional 4,738 shares during the last quarter.
+Several other large investors have also made changes to their positions in BSV.
+McCarthy Grittinger Financial Group LLC lifted its stake in shares of Vanguard Short-Term Bond ETF by 2.4% in the 3rd quarter.
+McCarthy Grittinger Financial Group LLC now owns 200,391 shares of the company’s stock valued at $15,063,000 after purchasing an additional 4,738 shares during the period.
 Burt Wealth Advisors lifted its stake in shares of Vanguard Short-Term Bond ETF by 39.8% in the 3rd quarter.
 Burt Wealth Advisors now owns 18,089 shares of the company’s stock valued at $1,360,000 after purchasing an additional 5,150 shares during the period.
 Lee Financial Co lifted its stake in shares of Vanguard Short-Term Bond ETF by 38.6% in the 2nd quarter.
 Lee Financial Co now owns 3,276 shares of the company’s stock valued at $248,000 after purchasing an additional 912 shares during the period.
-SC&H Financial Advisors Inc. lifted its stake in shares of Vanguard Short-Term Bond ETF by 7.9% in the 2nd quarter.
-SC&H Financial Advisors Inc. now owns 18,788 shares of the company’s stock valued at $1,420,000 after purchasing an additional 1,374 shares during the period.
-Finally, First Heartland Consultants Inc. lifted its stake in shares of Vanguard Short-Term Bond ETF by 9.7% in the 2nd quarter.
-First Heartland Consultants Inc. now owns 220,930 shares of the company’s stock valued at $16,696,000 after purchasing an additional 19,477 shares during the period.
+SC&H Financial Advisors Inc. lifted its holdings in Vanguard Short-Term Bond ETF by 7.9% during the second quarter.
+SC&H Financial Advisors Inc. now owns 18,788 shares of the company’s stock valued at $1,420,000 after purchasing an additional 1,374 shares in the last quarter.
+Finally, First Heartland Consultants Inc. lifted its holdings in Vanguard Short-Term Bond ETF by 9.7% during the second quarter.
+First Heartland Consultants Inc. now owns 220,930 shares of the company’s stock valued at $16,696,000 after purchasing an additional 19,477 shares in the last quarter.

 Vanguard Short-Term Bond ETF Stock Down 0.1 %